 May 1, 2026

-Berkeley Talks, Berkeley News podcast that features lectures and conversations at UC Berkeley, featured the Clark Kerr Lectures in their most recent episode "How the American university’s success led to its modern challenges."
+Berkeley Talks, a Berkeley News podcast that features lectures and conversations at UC Berkeley, featured the Clark Kerr Lectures in their most recent episode "How the American university’s success led to its modern challenges."

 Listen to the episode: https://news.berkeley.edu/2026/05/01/berkeley-talks-the-american-univers...